Nutritionist Answers Your Questions

 More on this from Washington Post.

 I want to lose my excess fat.
 Should I eat low-fat food?

-Answer: The answer is multi-layered.
+The answer to this question is multi-layered.

 Let’s look at it in more detail.

 Surely, if your goal is to lose excess fat from your waistline, it is important to ditch the high-calorie, refined carbohydrate-rich foods.
 That is a given.
-But eliminating fat altogether is a mistake some people often make.
+But eliminating fat altogether is a mistake some people make.

 While consuming these nutrient-rich fats, reduce the intake of the highly fattening, nutrient-poor, refined-carbs such as cookies, cake, ice-cream, pastries, candies, many breads and breaded foods, many pastas, sodas, and so on, which will cause excess fat, if eaten in large amounts.